twitek/ng-azure/marketplace-barracuda-ngf/README.md

 * if deployed into existing VNet, during rollback, routing table for Protected Subnet must be changed manually

 # Known issues #
+* selecting Standard SKU for Public IP address is not effective.
+UI definition is not providing this data as output (blame MS)